jhsin1/EC0600-Study-ChatBot/ITL 0087/README.md

 ├── README.md                   # Where you are right now!!

-├── Training.md                 # Prompts to train your own / how to edit it!
+└── Training.md                 # Prompts to train your own / how to edit it!

-├── Empathy Map                 # Empathy map

-├── User Experience Board       # User experience board

-└── Inclusive Design            # Accessability explained!

 ### Project History